indirect/andre.arko.net/_posts/2014-06-21-rails-in-05-seconds.md

 title: "Rails in 0.5 seconds"
 layout: post
 ---
 You too can boot a Rails app in as little as 500ms!
-Here's how, by using lazy require statements and not loading Bundler or Rubygems at runtime.
+Here's how, using lazy require statements and not loading Bundler or Rubygems at runtime.

 🏃💨💫💞